AbolfazlAfshin/Geopolymer-AAC-MachineLearning-Optimization/README.md

 draw on results from each.

-**Runtime note.** The NSGA-II runs use a population of 600 over 1500 generations across multiple random seeds and take a long time on a CPU runtime.
+**Runtime note.** The NSGA-II runs use a population of 600 over 1500 generations across multiple random seeds.
 The price sensitivity sweep runs a separate optimization at each of seven price points.

 ---